amanchoudhri/fema-assist/experiments/2025-04-07/README.md

 ## Test Details
 - Tried running pipeline on 3 forms from [full disaster declarations pdf](https://www.governmentattic.org/34docs/FEMAform010-0-13_2017-2019.pdf) (pages 1-4, 5-8, 9-12)
+- Forms are in `./test-forms`

 ## Results
 Seems like even one-page chunked tasks are still a little difficult.
 A few important logical errors, mostly with checkboxes.
 - Checkbox errors: `direct_federal_assistance_requested` incorrectly set to true in form 1
 - Some empty fields were filled with their labels: `direct_federal_assistance_types` in form 1, `hazard_mitigation_specific_areas` in form 2

+Actual parsed JSON output from DocETL available in `./parsing-results`.

 ## Thoughts
 By and large pretty great.
 Seems like our main errors are on the checkbox